 Basal Body Temperature (BBT)

-I have personally used the BBT method, and my goodness… It has done wonders for helping me better understand my body, fertile window, and potential ovulation timing.
+The BBT method can do wonders for helping you better understand your body, fertile window, and potential ovulation timing.
 The main thing to keep in mind with the BBT method is that, just like cycle tracking and the calendar method, it is retrospective.
 What I mean by this is it is a tool that gives you clues on the timing of ovulation after ovulation has already passed.
 So, it should not be used as a predictor of ovulation.
 I’ll touch more on this in a bit.

 Your basal body temperature is defined as your temperature at complete rest (typically, first thing in the morning).
 Experts believe that your BBT will increase very slightly (roughly 0.4 – 1.0 degrees F) 1-3 days after ovulation due to increased levels of the progesterone hormone.
 The idea is that if you can identify this temperature shift, you will be able to estimate when ovulation may have occurred for you in the current month.